gizem-akman/ProVerif-PE-AKMA/README.md

 # AKMA and PE-AKMA ProVerif implementation

-This project is developed in Secure System Group, University of Helsinki, by Gizem Akman, Mohamed Taoufiq Damir, Philip Ginzboorg, and Valtteri Niemi.
+This project contains the code of ProVerif implementation of AKMA and PE-AKMA presented in [Privacy-Enhanced AKMA for Multi-Access Edge Computing Mobility](https://www.mdpi.com/2073-431X/12/1/2) by Gizem Akman, Mohamed Taoufiq Damir, Philip Ginzboorg, and Valtteri Niemi.

 ## Objective